words Al Woods

 Make Authentification a Priority

 Two-factor authentication is one of the easiest ways to ensure that you protect your business.
-You should make it mandatory for employees to use two-factor authentication to access the computers, networks, servers, and infrastructure in your business.
+You should make it mandatory for employees to use two-factor authentication to access the computers, networks, servers, and infrastructure in your business as this is the first step in developing zero trust architecture for your network.
+A zero-trust approach to cybersecurity can protect businesses from digital attacks.

 Making two-factor authentication a must will deter criminals because it usually requires a personal device, a password, or a code that is sent to that device.
 If you do not have this device in hand you cannot have access to your mobile.